Dyck tilings, increasing trees, descents, and inversions: Dyck tableaux

-\pref{prop:tilings-poset} generalizes \cite[Prop.~1.11]{kw}, which handled the case $\lambda=\zigzag_n$. \pref{prop:tilings-poset} gives a recursive algorithm for computing the number of Dyck tilings of~$\lambda/\mu$.
+The tree structure leads to a recursive algorithm for enumerating the number of bounded weakly increasing labelings of trees by the statistic $\sum_c g_c$, which Lascoux and Sch\"utzenberger showed to be equivalent to computing Kazhdan--Lusztig polynomials for pairs of Grassmannian permutations \cite{MR646823}. \old{ \pref{prop:tilings-poset} gives a recursive algorithm for computing the number of Dyck tilings of~$\lambda/\mu$.
 Specifically, if we let $f_{c,v}(x)$ denote the generating function of bounded weakly increasing labelings of the subtree rooted at chord $c$ in which chord $c$ is labeled $v$ or higher, enumerated according to the sum of the labels in the subtree, then

 Then